Google delays widely-panned "Nexus Q" orb gadget

-SAN FRANCISCO, July 31 Google Inc is postponing the launch of the Nexus Q, the Internet giant's first self-designed and marketed consumer electronics device, in a smudge on its budding hardware credentials.
+SAN FRANCISCO Google Inc (GOOG.O) is postponing the launch of the Nexus Q, the Internet giant's first self-designed and marketed consumer electronics device, in a smudge on its budding hardware credentials.

 The company announced the indefinite delay of the orb-shaped media player device in an email on Tuesday to customers who had pre-ordered the made-in-America gadget, saying it wanted to add more features and functions.
 It offered a "preview version" of the streaming device for free instead.